wayiok/TesisEPN/README.md

 $ rails db:seeds
 ```

-Once the base is created, we raise the resver with the command:
+Once the base is created, we start the server with the command:

 ```
 $ rails server